robertoostenveld/unicorn2xx/README.md

 # Unicorn2xx

-This includes a number of command-line applications that receive data from the Unicorn Hybrid Black 8-channel EEG system, and stream the data to various other interfaces.
+This repository includes a number of command-line applications that receive data from the Unicorn Hybrid Black 8-channel EEG system, and stream the data to various other interfaces.
+These applications can be compiled on macOS, Linux ann Windows.

 ## Unicorn2txt